bradwheeler/bradwheeler.github.io/README.md

 Long Form:
 [Swimming in a New Ocean](https://bradwheeler.github.io/swimming-in-a-new-ocean.html)

 © 2026.
+Bradford Wheeler.
 All Rights Reserved.